Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/watch-app.md

 ## Managing the Application Life-cycle

-You can create and initialize a watch application with the [Tizen.Applications.WatchApplication](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.WatchApplication.html) class.
+You can create and initialize a watch application with the [Tizen.Applications.WatchApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.WatchApplication.html) class.
 To start an event loop, use the class's `Run()` method.

 To manage the application state changes, override the following methods of the `Tizen.Applications.WatchApplication` class:

 -   The `OnCreate()` method is triggered before the application main loop starts.
 In this method, you can initialize the application resources, such as create windows and data structures:

-    ```
+    ```csharp
     protected override void OnCreate()
     {
         /// Hook to take necessary actions before the main event loop starts